-'''

 private IOrderedEnumerable<Person> AddSort(IEnumerable<Person> data)

-'''

-This takes the same IEnumerable<Person> parameter (data) as we had before.
+This takes the same IEnumerable<Person> parameter (data) as we had in our filter method.
 But notice that the return type is IOrderedEnumerable<Person>.

 Here's a simple snippet from the method:

 '''

 if (DateSortButton.IsChecked.Value)

 return data.OrderBy(p => p.StartDate);

 '''